 I do my best to be polite — I am at work, of course, but I am naturally a polite person regardless — but it can be difficult.
 Our last conversation went something like this:

 Macedonian Speaking Greek Person (MSGP): “Ti kanis?”
-(How are you in Greek).
+(How are you in Greek.
+But this phrase I do know.).

 Me: “I’m sorry, I don’t speak Greek.
 Please let’s not speak Greek, okay?”